 College Persistence Fund:

-Application opens on July 22nd.
+Application is now open for Fall semester.
 The purpose of the Friendship College Persistence Fund is to assist Friendship alumni, currently enrolled in college, in managing financial hardships that can hinder students from entering or persisting through college.

 Application and Disbursement Process: